Palace of the Silver Princess

-Palace of the Silver Princess is an adventure module for the Dungeons & Dragons Basic Set.
+Palace of the Silver Princess is an adventure module originally published by TSR in 1980 for the Dungeons & Dragons Basic Set.
 It was recalled on the same day it was released, then rewritten and re-released some months later.
-The original version, with an orange cover, was written in 1980 by Jean Wells.
-When the orange version was recalled (and most copies destroyed), the module was rewritten by Tom Moldvay and released with a green cover.
+The original version, with an orange cover, was written by Jean Wells.
+When the orange version was recalled (and most copies destroyed), the module was rewritten by Tom Moldvay and released with a green cover in 1981.
 Writing credit on the second version was given to both Moldvay and Wells, although there was very little of Wells' original content in Moldvay's version.

 Palace of the Silver Princess contains a single D&D adventure laid out in a format suitable for a single gaming session.
 The module includes game maps on the unattached outside cover.

+Plot summary of first (orange) edition

+The player characters hear rumors of a palace once inhabited by a silver princess who owned a beautiful ruby.
+The palace was destroyed by a red dragon, but the ruby may still be hidden somewhere in the ruins.
+Inside the palace, the adventurers encounter treacherous thieves, monsters, traps, treasure, secret doors and passages, illusions to trap the unwary, and a ruby guarded by ghosts.
+Several rooms of the palace have been left empty for the gamemaster to fill in with monsters and treasure of their own.

 Plot summary of second (green) version

 The module has been described as a low-level scenario, which involves the legends regarding a ruined palace, a white dragon, and a giant ruby.
 The player characters encounter evil creatures that have taken over the palace.
 The plot of Palace of the Silver Princess revolves around a country frozen in time by a strange red light.
 The only seemingly unaffected location and the apparent source of the glow is the royal palace.
 The adventurers must restore the flow of time and save the country.